KMJK

-KMJK (107.3 FM) is an urban contemporary radio station serving the Kansas City metropolitan area.
-Licensed to North Kansas City, Missouri, the Cumulus Media, Inc. outlet operates at 107.3 MHz with an ERP of 100 kW from a transmitter in Napoleon, Missouri.
-KMJK's studios are located in Overland Park, Kansas.
+KMJK (107.3 FM, "107.3 The Vibe") is a contemporary hit radio station serving the Kansas City metropolitan area.
+It is licensed to North Kansas City, Missouri, and owned by Cumulus Media, with studios on Indian Creek Parkway near Interstate 435 in Overland Park, Kansas.

-KMJK's main competitor is long-standing heritage station KPRS.

-KMJK is the Kansas City affiliate for the D.L.
-Hughley Show.
+KMJK has an effective radiated power (ERP) of 100,000 watts.
+The transmitter is off Pleasant Prairie Road at Doris Neer Road in Napoleon, Missouri.

 History

 Early years

-What is now KMJK started broadcasting on September 11, 1969 at 106.3 FM as KLEX-FM, as the station's city of license was Lexington, Missouri and a transmitter just north of Odessa, Missouri.
+What is now KMJK started broadcasting on September 11, 1969, at 106.3 FM as KLEX-FM.
+The call sign represented the original city of license, Lexington, Missouri.
+The tower was just north of Odessa, Missouri.
 The format was country music.
-The station's call letters changed to KBEK-FM in 1976, and relocated to 107.3 in 1981 with a class C signal.
-The station was locally owned by Lexington Broadcasters until being sold in September 1989.
-In 1984, the station changed formats to satellite-fed Adult contemporary as KCAC.
-On December 1, 1988, the station changed formats back to country and changed call letters to KCFM.
+The station's call letters changed to KBEK-FM in 1976, and relocated to 107.3 FM in 1981 with a class C signal.
+The station was locally owned by Lexington Broadcasters, until being sold in September 1989.

+In 1984, the station changed formats to satellite-fed adult contemporary music as KCAC.
+On December 1, 1988, the station flipped back to country music and changed its call sign to KCFM.
 The station was acquired by Meyer Communications in September 1989.